Spider control in St. George: what to know

 Signs you need spider control

-- Webs in corners, basements, windows, or ceilings
+- Webs accumulating in corners, basements, or undisturbed areas

 How we treat spider control in St. George